PeterShershov/generative-art-utils/README.md

 ### A bunch of helpers related to generative art.

-This project is in the works, please refrain from using this in the meanwhile.
+This project is in the works, please refrain from using it in the meanwhile.